raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 In mathematical notation, it is not always necessary to write a multiplication operator.
 For example, `2(3+4)` is understood to be equivalent to `2 * (3 + 4)`.

-Whenever two values are adacent to each other in the input, we want our shunting yard to insert the missing `*` just as if it had been explicitly included.
-We will call `*` a "default operator," as our next shunting yard will default to `*` if there is a mssing infix oprator.
+Whenever two values are adjacent to each other in the input, we want our shunting yard to insert the missing `*` just as if it had been explicitly included.
+We will call `*` a "default operator," as our next shunting yard will default to `*` if there is a missing infix operator.

 `shuntingYardFirstCut` above has two places where it reports this as an error.
 Let's modify it as follows: Whenever it encounters two values in succession, it will re-enqueue the default operator, re-enqueue the second value, and then proceed.